IsaacM88/TrafficShaper/README.md

 # TrafficShaper
-This is a bash script to shape network traffic by limiting upload and download bandwidth with tc.
-This was made with Fedora Linux in mind.
+This is a bash script to shape network traffic on a computer by limiting upload and download bandwidth with tc.
+All settings changed by this script will reset to default when the computer restarts.
+This script was made with Fedora Linux in mind.

 Install Traffic Control package.
 ```